alireza787b/PixEagle/Follow_Mode_Xplane_Guide.md

 - Launch **SparkoCam** and configure it to capture the entire screen output from X-Plane.
 This setup is essential as it creates a virtual webcam, enabling the video stream to be processed as if it were coming directly from a camera.
 - Adjust SparkoCam settings to ensure it streams the entire screen effectively, simulating a top-down camera view that will be used for image processing.

-#### **OpenCV Setup**
-- Configure **OpenCV** to receive the video input from SparkoCam’s virtual webcam.
-This will allow OpenCV to process and analyze the video stream for the follow mode tracking and other computer vision tasks.

 ### Step 5: System Integration and Execution